3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Experiments

-We also report results in simulation for a \textit{2D ablation}, which uses the same 3D flow prediction network, but projects the 3D trajectories to 2D before using them to condition the policy.
-We evaluate all four baselines in simulation, and then select the best performing baseline from each class (DP3 for behavior cloning, and ATM for flow-based video pretraining) for evaluation on real-world tasks.
+We evaluate all baselines in simulation.
+We select the best performing baseline from each class (DP3 for behavior cloning, and ATM for flow-based video pretraining) for evaluation on real-world tasks.

+\paragraph{Ablations} We also ablate key design decisions on the simulation task set, using 20 action-labeled robot demonstrations and 100 actionless videos:

+\begin{itemize}[leftmargin=*, itemsep=1pt, topsep=2pt, parsep=0pt] \item \textit{No Perceiver-IO}: replaces the Perceiver-IO encoder with mean pooling over per-point tokens. \item \textit{No U-Net Xattn}: removes residual point-track-token cross-attention. \item \textit{2D Point Tracks}: predicts and conditions on 2D instead of 3D point tracks, and uses the 2D image encoder from DP instead of the 3D point cloud encoder from DP3. \item \textit{No Extra Videos}: trains the point-track predictor only on the 20 robot demonstrations, without any additional video data. \end{itemize}